Managing medicines: Guidelines

 There are two other types of local guideline that you will certainly encounter as a pharmacist, and these are described below:

 These are written instructions allowing certain health professionals to supply and/or administer a specified medicine to a pre-defined group of patients, without them having to see a doctor.
 PGDs are used in situations where this offers an advantage for patient care, without compromising patient safety.
-NICE has produced guidance describing good practice for PGDs with the aim of ensuring patients receive safe and appropriate care and timely access to medicines, in line with legislation.
+NICE has produced guidance describing good practice for PGDs with the aim of ensuring patients receive safe and appropriate care and timely access to medicines, in line with legislation..
+The Specialist Pharmacy Service has also produced some support materials on PGDs including national templates that can be adapted for use locally.

 To accompany local guidelines of all kinds, you will frequently encounter national guidelines published by authoritative organisations such as NHS England, NICE, the Royal Pharmaceutical Society, the Royal College of Physicians, and so forth.
 These are often available on the website of the body concerned and can relate to the law, management of a medical condition, advice on medicine storage, methods of monitoring safety and so on.